Lambert-Nguyen/cosmo-management/docs/reports/calendar_implementation_summary_2025-09-17.md

 # Calendar Implementation Summary Report

 **Date**: September 17, 2025
-**Project**: Aristay Property Management System
+**Project**: Cosmo Property Management System
 **Feature**: Calendar View Implementation
 **Status**: ✅ **COMPLETED - PRODUCTION READY**

 ## 📋 Executive Summary

-The Aristay Calendar implementation has been successfully completed and is now production-ready.
+The Cosmo Calendar implementation has been successfully completed and is now production-ready.
 This comprehensive calendar system provides a unified view of all property bookings and tasks, seamlessly integrated with the existing portal system.
 The implementation includes both API endpoints and web-based calendar views, offering a complete solution for property management scheduling and coordination.

 ## 🎯 Project Objectives - ACHIEVED